Section 2: BEP Application, Training, and Licensure

 2.3 On-The-Job Training (OJT)

-OJT builds on skills already achieved in the basic modular training and gives the opportunity for hands on training in an actual BEP facility.
-The State Office notifies the counselor and client of the location and start date of OJT.
+OJT builds on skills already achieved in the basic modular training and gives the opportunity for hands on training in an actual BEP Facility.
+The State Office notifies the Counselor and Client of the location and start date of OJT.
 The training takes four (4) to ten (10) weeks.

 Emphasis is placed on proper food handling, inventory control, menu planning, vending machine maintenance, customer satisfaction and basic business management including completion of the Monthly Business Report (MBR) and the Request for Reimbursement forms.